-The General Fund is the District's only operating fund.
-It accounts for all financial resources of the District.
+The General Fund accounts for all of the financial resources of the District.
+It is the District's only fund.

 E. Measurement focus and basis of accounting

 The accounting and financial reporting treatment is determined by the applicable measurement focus and basis of accounting.
 Measurement focus indicates the type of resources being measured such as current financial resources or economic resources.
 The basis of accounting indicates the timing of transactions or events for recognition in the financial statements.